 Sub AddAllFieldsValues() Dim pt As PivotTable Dim iCol As Long Dim iColEnd As Long Set pt = ActiveSheet.PivotTables(1) With pt iCol = 1 iColEnd = .PivotFields.Count For iCol = 1 To iColEnd With .PivotFields(iCol) If .Orientation = 0 Then .Orientation = xlDataField End If End With Next iCol End With End Sub

 By default, the Pivot Table shows only the items for which there is data.
-In the example shown below, not all colours were sold to each customer.
-You may wish to see all the items for each customer, even those with no data.
+In the example shown in this video, not all colours were sold to each customer.
+You may wish to see all the items for each customer, even those items with no data.

 To see the steps for showing all the data in a pivot field, watch this short video tutorial.
-The written instructions are below the video.
+The written steps are below the video.